 Our Science topic this term Living Things and Their Habitats will continue in this half term.
 Pupils will build on their knowledge from last term, recapping the processes of life and animal classification.
 We will investigate different food chains as well as looking at classifications for different animals dependent on the diet they consume.
 Through this topic, pupils will gain a greater understanding of the balance in nature and how all living creatures rely on one another for survival.

 In DT, pupils will learn basic sewing techniques to help them design, build and test their own drawstring bags.

 Religion & Worldviews

-In our R&W topic this term, we will focus on the Sikhi religion and answer the question “Who are the Gurus?”
+In our R&W topic this term, we will focus on the Christian festival of Easter and answer the question “Why is the resurection important to Christians?”